jeevan7958/Netflix-Home-Page-using-HTML-and-CSS/README.md

 Stylish CSS: The cascading style sheets offer a polished and contemporary appearance reminiscent of the Netflix brand.

+# Code
-# Feel free to edit the code in your preferred editor
+Feel free to edit the code in your preferred code editor, to suit your needs.

 # License
 This project is licensed under the MIT License.
 Feel free to use the code for personal or commercial purposes.